AMPICLab/SiROAP_v1/README.md

 ## Things to Do:

-1. Do a better job of handling I/O ports in the array, its confusing and error prone as of now.
+1. Do a better job of handling I/O ports in the array, it's confusing and error-prone as of now.

-2. Add random offsets in the BTUs
+2. Add a Thermal crosstalk model to the array.
+Change the simulator to simulate thermal crosstalk.

-3. Add a Thermal crosstalk model to the array.
-Change simulator to simulate with thermal crosstalk.
+3. Add code for thermal crosstalk estimation and mitigation.

-4. Add code for thermal crosstalk estimation and mitigation
+The code uses phase for the BTUs instead of using DAC power.
+However, it may not be an issue unless electrical nonidealities need to be modeled.

 ## References to Cite: